joncarlmatthews/handmade/README.md

 Open Visual Studio (tested version Visual Studio Community 2015).
 Click File -> New -> Project From Existing Code...
 Select `Visual C++`.
 Browse to the root of this directory.
 Enter the Project Name and click Next.

-Within the Specify Project Settings window select "Use Visual Studio" with a Project Type of `Windows application project`.
-Click Next.
+Within the Specify Project Settings window select "Use external build system" and click Next.

+Within the Debug Configuration Settings window use the following values:

+**Build command line:** build.bat
+**Output (for debugging):** win32_handmade.exe

 Click Finish.

 ## Building